Ayahuasca Research in its Native Environment

 One of our most basic goals is to demonstrate and measure the importance of consciousness within any healing process, as well as to better understand how traditional elements surrounding particular medical treatments create a consciousness enhancing environment that optimizes the healing potential of medicine.
 Through these studies, we will work to develop similar consciousness enhancing traditions to accompany medical treatment in modern settings.
 Our ultimate goal is to discover optimal treatment methods that create lasting benefit in all stages of life, from personal health to community sustainability to global awareness.
 We are each a collection of multiple systems and living organisms constantly striving to achieve and maintain balance and harmony, and we are also part of a much larger system that works together with other systems and living organisms to achieve balance and harmony on regional, global, galactic, and universal scales.

 The Ayahuasca Research currently underway at the Riosbo Center looks at the healing potential of ayahuasca and plant medicine in the treatment of childhood trauma.
+A complimentary study is also running concurrent with the main focus investigating potential epigenetic changes from treatment.
+The results of the pilot study for this research have been published here: Journal of Psychedelic Studies

 These are the lead researchers conducting the studies at the Riosbo Research & Retreat Center outside of Iquitos, Peru: